 Background and Credentials

-In these varied products and systems, Mr. Protas has worked for clients securing patent protection in the United States and abroad, considering issues related to patentability and freedom-to-operate, counseling clients on patent-related matters generally, and participating in complex patent litigation.
+In these varied products and systems, Jeremy has worked for clients securing patent protection in the United States and abroad, considering issues related to patentability and freedom-to-operate, counseling clients on patent-related matters generally, and participating in complex patent litigation.

-Mr. Protas joined the firm as an associate in 2005 after participating in Marshall, Gerstein & Borun’s summer associate program in 2003 and 2004.
+Jeremy joined the Marshall Gerstein as an associate in 2005 after participating in the firm's summer associate program in 2003 and 2004.
 He received his J.D. from DePaul University College of Law in 2005.

-Prior to law school, Mr. Protas worked for Motorola, Inc., in Arlington Heights, Illinois.
+Prior to law school, Jeremy worked for Motorola, Inc., in Arlington Heights, Illinois.
 During his tenure at Motorola, Inc. he contributed to the design, test, and implementation of GSM cellular infrastructure platforms, focusing on improving electrical signal integrity and product reliability through comprehensive simulation.

-Mr. Protas received his B.S. in Electrical Engineering from Case Western Reserve University in 2000.
+Jeremy received his B.S. in electrical engineering from Case Western Reserve University in 2000.
 While pursuing his degree, he interned at Jet Propulsion Laboratory, where he participated in redesigning, developing and implementing S-band and X-band transmitters in NASA’s Deep Space Network and researched development of an expert system to detect, diagnose, and predict transmitter failures.

 - DePaul University College of Law (J.D.)